 - To avoid stress, lighting of sufficient strength should be ensured during destocking. - All persons who catch animals must be trained in the animal-friendly handling of poultry.
-If external personnel are used, it must be ensured and documented that the crew leader has been sufficiently trained and that the catchers have received sufficient instruction on the animal-friendly handling of poultry during catching and loading. - Livestock owners who use their own or external personnel to catch and load animals must ensure that these persons handle the poultry in the appropriate, animal-friendly manner. - The names of all catchers participating in each loading must be recorded in writing.
-Before the catching starts, each catcher must document with signature that he was suitably instructed by his leader or the animal owner on the handling of slaughtering poultry (e.g. on the basis of the checklist "Use of persons assigned to the stabling out/replacement"). - All catchers must wear clean working clothes and clean shoes or boots.
-Shoes or boots should be provided by the company.

-Documentation of the involved catchers during destocking, training certificate crew leader
+If external personnel are used, it must be ensured and documented that the crew leader has been sufficiently trained and that the catchers have received sufficient instruction on the animal-friendly handling of poultry during catching and loading. - Livestock owners who use their own or external personnel to catch and load animals must ensure that these persons handle the poultry in the appropriate, animal-friendly manner. - All catchers (in-house and external) must be recorded in writing by name each time slaughter poultry are loaded; before catching slaughter poultry, each catcher must document by signature that they have been instructed by the foreman or the livestock owner in handling slaughter poultry (e.g. using the checklist "Use of persons assigned to the stabling out/replacement"). - Documentation of the involved catchers during destocking

-3.2.14 [K.O.]
-Proof of competence of the livestock owner ${}^{\rm Q}$
+3.2.12 [K.O.]
+Proof of competence and training $^{\c Q}$